Cinnamon Rolls with cream cheese frosting

 Method:

-Mix warm milk with active yeast and allow it to bloom so that you are sure it is active (1-5 minutes).
+Mix milk with active yeast and allow it to bloom so that you are sure it is active (1-5 minutes).
+This just means it will get a little foamy on top.
 Place in a mixing bowl and using a whisk or paddle attachment add the room temp eggs and sugar.
 Switch to a dough hook and add in the flour and salt.
+Alternatively you can do this by hand.
 Mix 2.5 minutes until dough comes together and then add in the soft butter.
 Mix a further 5 minutes.
-Shape into a ball and place into a buttered bowl, cover and allow to double in size, approximately one hour.
+If kneading by hand you’ll need to knead for a total of about 10 minutes.
+You want to knead or mix until the dough passes the “window pane” test.
+This just means if you stretch a piece of dough in between your finger tips that the dough allows you to stretch enough you can see through it without tearing.
+Keep Kneading until you have achieved this.

-Roll dough into a rectangle and dot the top with cinnamon sugar extending out to the very edge.
-Roll it up along the long side like a jelly roll.
-Cut into 12 rounds.
 Place into a greased baking dish (something similar to 26cm x 36cm).
 Cover with a tea towel and allow to double in size on your bench top (approx 1 hour).
 Alternatively, cover the tray with clingfilm right after you cut and placed dough into the baking dish and refrigerate overnight to bake in the morning.
 If doing this you will still need to prove the rolls on your bench top in the morning (before baking) until they puff up and double in size.
-This may take up to an hour as they will need to warm up.
+This may take up to two hours, as they will need to warm up.

 Brush the tops of the rolls with milk or cream just before baking.

-Bake in a 175 degree celsius oven for 25-35 minutes until golden brown.
+Bake for 25-35 minutes until golden brown.